rstein66/rstein66.github.io/_projects/msms-ne-album.md

 ## Accessibility

-The new delivery method reduces but does not eliminate friction for all visitors by asking far less of them.
+Our delivery method reduces but does not eliminate friction for all visitors by asking far less of them.
 For example, they will not need to click through menus.
-Our intervention aims to be self-explanatory to visually dependent visitors, but we hope they will listen to the audio or read the transcript to enhance their experience.
+Our intervention aims to be self-explanatory to visually dependent visitors (i.e., sighted visitors).
+Still, we hope they will listen to the audio or read the transcript to enhance their experience.
 Regrettably, visitors with low vision or blindness still need their smartphones.
 The exhibition is too compact and crowded to play the audio “out loud.”
 Doing so might also increase friction for some visitors with sonic frictions.
 Relatedly, we worry that adding captions for visitors with reduced hearing or deafness might make the display more overwhelming.
 Currently, our imperfect solution is to provide a transcript under the audio.
-Both are accessed through a large color-contrasting QR code with sonic and/or haptic cues.
+Both are accessed through a large color-contrasting QR code with sonic and haptic cues.

 <hr>